 Traditionally, Haitian Kremas / Haitian Cremas contains freshly squeezed coconut milk, made from grated and soaked coconut flesh.
 Then the milk is slowly boiled while the other ingredients are added one at a time.

 This is where Cream of coconut comes in!
-If you’ve never used cream of coconut before, it is like heavy cream.
+If you’ve never used cream of coconut before, it is like heavy cream made with coconut.

 How To Make Vegan (Dairy-Free) Kremas?

 Making your Kremas vegan (or dairy free) isn’t difficult.
 Simply replace the sweetened condensed milk with coconut condensed milk.
 And instead of using evaporated milk, use additional coconut milk.